Civil Defence Emergency Management Act 2002

 87: Entry on premises, or

-"Authorities can enter homes or buildings to help people during an emergency"
+"People in charge can enter homes or buildings to help keep you safe during an emergency."

 Next